thebluesnevrdie/salt-presentations/eink-weather/readme.md

 ![Pi Zero with Inky pHAT](https://secure.meetupstatic.com/photos/event/2/5/b/9/highres_477729657.jpeg)

-## Title
-**An introduction to extending SaltStack with custom modules**
+# An introduction to extending SaltStack with custom modules

 ## Summary
-**We will show how easy it is to create and drop in custom components in SaltStack.
-Specifically, we will create a custom grain, execution, and state module and tie them together on our demo endpoint.**
+We will show how easy it is to create and drop in custom components in SaltStack.
+Specifically, we will create a custom grain, execution, and state module and tie them together on our demo endpoint.

 ## Details